Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/data_storage_comsosdb_netcore.md

 ### Dependency Injection

-In order to use the right implementation, we need to inject the dependencies in the IoC container before the application starts, the CosmosDB implementation provides an extension method called **AddCosmosDB()** from the namespace **Amido.Stacks.Data.Documents.CosmosDB.Extensions**, to use it, you just have to make a call to the extension in the dependency registration method of your application, like below:
+In order to use the right implementation, we need to inject the dependencies in the IoC container before the application starts, the CosmosDB implementation provides an extension method called **AddCosmosDB()** from the namespace **Ensono.Stacks.Data.Documents.CosmosDB.Extensions**, to use it, you just have to make a call to the extension in the dependency registration method of your application, like below:

 ```csharp
 public virtual void ConfigureServices(IServiceCollection services)